SystemsLab-Sapienza/ParallelLives/README.md

 File description:
 ---------
-cleaned_resources : In this folder there are all the RIRs datasets representing the ASNs spans reconstructed using the delegation files.
+cleaned_resources : In this folder there is a tar file "cleaned_datasets_rirs.tar.xz" that contains  all the RIRs datasets representing the ASNs spans reconstructed using the delegation files in csv format.

 final_datasets: This folder contains administrative_lifetimes.csv, a csv file with all the administrative lives of the ASNs.